Romios Gold Resources (CVE:RG) Reaches New 12-Month Low at $0.03

-Romios Gold Resources Inc. (CVE:RG – Get Rating)’s stock price reached a new 52-week low during trading on Wednesday .
-The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 459063 shares.
+Romios Gold Resources Inc. (CVE:RG – Get Rating) shares reached a new 52-week low during trading on Tuesday .
+The stock traded as low as C$0.03 and last traded at C$0.03, with a volume of 81001 shares traded.
 The stock had previously closed at C$0.03.

 Romios Gold Resources Stock Performance